|

 The Three Hills

-The Three Hills round barrows (TL744742 area) are in the heavily wooded Mildenhall Warren.
+The Three Hills round barrows (TL744742 area) used to exist in the heavily-quarried area of Warren Hill.
 Oliver Cromwell is said to have hidden his valuables, or 'some chests of silver' in them.
 When one was opened in 1866, a large number of local people are said to have gathered there because of a false rumour that one of the chests had been found.

 Sources: J. J. Raven: 'The History of Suffolk' (E. Stock, 1895), p.12.
 L. V. Grinsell: 'Folklore of Prehistoric Sites in Britain' (David & Charles, 1976), p.137.